Deadbeast077/RockPaperScissors-Bot/README.md

 - 🎮 **Solo Combat**: Challenge the bot to test your skills in one-on-one battles!
 - 🔥 **Multiplayer Arena**: Create epic group battles and challenge your friends!
+- 💰 **Virtual Currency**: Place bets on multiplayer matches to earn more coins!
 - 📊 **Battle Statistics**: Track your victories, defeats, and legendary win streaks!
 - 🌟 **Epic Messages**: Enjoy dramatic, supercool messages that make every battle feel legendary!
+- ⏱️ **Auto-Timeout**: Games automatically end after 3 minutes if no one joins
 - 🏆 **Fair Competition**: Everyone gets one game at a time to ensure balanced gameplay
 - 🚀 **Group Integration**: Works perfectly in both private chats and group conversations